OpenNMT/OpenNMT-tf/README.md

 * **multiple input format**<br/>text with support of mixed word/character embeddings or real vectors serialized in *TFRecord* files.
 * **on-the-fly tokenization**<br/>apply advanced tokenization dynamically during the training and detokenize the predictions during inference or evaluation.
 * **automatic evaluation**<br/>support for saving evaluation predictions and running external evaluators (e.g. BLEU).
+* **mixed precision training**<br/>take advantage of the latest NVIDIA optimizations to train models with half-precision floating points.

 and all of the above can be used simultaneously to train novel and complex architectures.
 See the [predefined models](opennmt/models/catalog.py) to discover how they are defined and the [API documentation](http://opennmt.net/OpenNMT-tf/package/opennmt.html) to customize them.